bsnes-emu/bsnes/README.md

 The WonderSwan rotates!

-Shaders look weird on SNES because of interlace/hi-res
+Shaders look weird on Super Famicom because of interlace/hi-res

 GBA in-game saves are Difficult